Solar Panels and Roof

 Long-Term Value

 Maximizing ROI requires synchronizing your roof and solar panels.
-A Prescott homeowner installed panels on a 15-year-old roof.
-Their roof failed after just six years of operation.
-Therefore, they paid $9,200 for panel removal and reinstallation costs.
-This destroyed their solar investment returns for five additional years.
+A Prescott homeowner installing panels on a 15-year-old roof will face failure of roof sooner than later.Thus, causing extra money for solar panel removal and reinstallation.
+This can destroy solar investment returns for five additional years.

 Synchronized warranties provide: